-The Investment Manager is also entitled to receive a semi-annual performance related fee from the Company if the Net Asset Value per Share at the end of the half-year performance period (a) exceeds the Net Asset Value per Share at the start of the performance period by an annualised, annually compounded, rate of more than 10 per cent. (the "Performance Hurdle") and (b) exceeds by an annualised, annually compounded, rate of more than 10 per cent. of the highest previously recorded Net Asset Value per Share at the end of the performance fee was last paid (the "High Water Mark").
+The Investment Manager is also entitled to receive a semi-annual performance related fee from the Company if the Net Asset Value per Share at the end of the half-year performance period (a) exceeds the Net Asset Value per Share at the start of the performance period by an annualised, annually compounded, rate of more than 10 per cent. (the "Performance Hurdle") and (b) exceeds by an annualised, annually compounded, rate of more than 10 per cent. of the highest previously recorded Net Asset Value per Share at the end of the performance period in respect of which a performance fee was last paid (the "High Water Mark").
 At 30 June 2012, the High Water Mark was 267.85 pence per Share.